Economy of Europe: Rise of the European Union

 When the 'Eastern Bloc' dissolved around 1992, these states struggled to adapt to free-market systems.
 There was, however, a huge variation in degrees of success, with Central European states such as the Czech Republic, Hungary, Slovakia, Slovenia and Poland adapting reasonably quickly, whilst states that used to form the USSR such as Russia, Belarus and Ukraine struggled to reform their crumbling infrastructures.

 Many developed European countries were quick to develop economic ties with fellow European states, where democracy was reintroduced.
 After the Revolutions of 1989, states in Central Europe and the Baltic states dealt with change, former Yugoslavian republics descended into war and Russia, Ukraine and Belarus are still struggling with their old systems.

 Europe's largest economy, Germany, struggled upon unification in 1991 with former communist German Democratic Republic, or East Germany, influenced by the Soviet Union.
 The GDR had much of its industrial infrastructure removed during the Cold War, and for many years unified Germany struggled to build infrastructure in the former East Germany up to the level of former West Germany.

 Peace did not come to Yugoslavia for a decade, and by 2003, there were still many NATO and EU peacekeeping troops present in Bosnia and Herzegovina, North Macedonia, and Kosovo.
 War severely hampered economic growth, with only Slovenia making any real progress in the 1990s.

 The European economy was affected by the September 11 Attacks in the United States in 2001, with Germany, Switzerland, France, and the United Kingdom being the worst hit.
 But, in 2002/2003, the economy began to recover from the attacks in US.

-The economy of Europe was by this time dominated by the EU, a huge economic and political organization with then 15 of Europe's states as full members.
+The total size of the economy of Europe was by this time dominated by the EU, a union with then 15 of Europe's states as full members.
 EU membership was seen as something to aspire to, and the EU gave significant support and aid to those Central and Eastern European states willing to work towards achieving economies that met the entry criteria.
 During this time, 12 of the 15 members of the EU became part of the Eurozone, a currency union launched in 1999, whereby each member uses a shared currency, the euro, which replaced their former national currencies.
 Three states chose to remain outside the Eurozone and continue with their own currencies, namely Denmark, Sweden and the United Kingdom.